Confirmed Speakers

 - Take metro line M1 (direction: Lausanne-Flon) and exit at EPFL station

-- The SG building is a short walk from the EPFL metro station
+- The Polydome building is a short walk from the EPFL metro station

 By Car